nilp-amin/METR4202_09/README.md

 cd scripts
 python colour_picker.py
 ```
-When a gui pops up, click on a colour button then click on the same colour on the camera vision side of the gui.
+When a gui pops up, click on a colour button then click on the same coloured block on the camera vision side of the gui then click save.

 Repeat this process for all four colours.